Barnett Newman is one of those artists whose reputation can sound easier than the work really is.

 Eventually, that argument won.

-By the late 1950s and 1960s, Newman had become a crucial influence on younger painters, including figures associated with hard-edge and post-painterly abstraction.
+By the late 1950s and 1960s, Newman had become a key influence on younger painters, including figures associated with hard-edge and post-painterly abstraction.
 His 1966 Guggenheim showing of The Stations of the Cross fully established his reputation.

 That late arrival to broad recognition also explains why he matters now.
 Newman was one of the artists who made it possible for later abstraction to be large, cool, and severe without being empty.